Skip to content

 $ buf dep update

 The buf dep update command updates all of your deps to their latest version.
-The generated buf.lock file should look similar to this (the commit ID and digest will vary):
+The generated buf.lock file should look similar to this (the commit ID and digest vary):

 ~/.../buf-tour/start/getting-started-with-bsr/buf.lock